1. 4 Pics 1 Word

 Word Connect is a game that takes Wordscapes’ popular formula and recreates it to deliver a new experience for players.
 This is an anagram solver, but instead of trying to fill an intersecting grid, you fill in blank words organized into columns and rows.

 The use of lists rather than grids makes Word Connect a more difficult game than Wordscapes.
 The letters from one word do not fill the spaces of another.
 That means you don’t gradually create clues for yourself.
 This makes the game more fun for experienced players looking for more of a challenge.
-That said, if you have any trouble figuring out certain words, make sure to remember that WordFinder is there to help.
+That said, if you have any trouble figuring out certain Word Connect answers, remember that WordFinder is here to help.

 8. Word Crush